"Encourage one another daily" (Hebrews 3:13).

 Daily Encouragement Net

-I prepare the daily messages on a word processor (presently MS Word).
+The daily messages are written directly on a web editor (presently Kompozer).
 I use various study resource materials both online and from my library.
 For the Bible I especially enjoy the Bible Gateway program due to the variety of translations and search capabilities.
 I also seek supplemental materials that may be a blessing such as photos, music, or additional resources that I can either place on the site or link to.
 The study/writing portion usually takes two-three hours each day.

 After I prepare the encouragement Brooksyne edits it and writes a prayer and might prepare a personal note.
 This also takes her several hours.
 (She is very conscientious and deliberate in her preparation!)
-During this time I work on supplemental music, photos or other resources as we often work side by side using both desktop and laptop computers.
+During this time I work on supplemental music, photos or other resources as we often work side by side using both two separate computers.

 Prayer is essential to the printed message we share with our readers and we do this individually during our time of preparation.
 After writing and editing the daily message we join together in prayer just before recording the podcast asking that God would use it to minister to our readers.

 We then read the message together to create a .wav file of the message and mix this with background music and then mix down to an .mp3 audio file using the Acoustica Mixcraft MP3/WMA recorder.
 This also allows us to further edit and hopefully sharpen the material since it doesn't always "read" right the first time.
 The recording and mixing phase usually takes about 1/2 hour.
 At this point Brooksyne is finished with the preparation part.

 I then copy and paste paste the material to Word file for further editing.
 Each day I prepare four versions: web, archive, email.